Dar-ya218/Tic_Tac_Toe/README.md

 - O's go second (they're used to being second choice)
 - Diagonal lines count (mind = blown)
 - If you lose to the computer, it's definitely rigged (or so you can tell yourself)

+## ⚠️ Side Effects May Include
+- Sudden urges to draw X's and O's everywhere
+- Developing a rivalry with inanimate objects
+- Taking way too long to decide which corner is best
+- Questioning life choices when losing to random moves
+- Excessive celebration for winning at a children's game

+## 🏆 Reviews from "Satisfied" Players
+"10/10 would lose again!" - A Good Sport
+"Finally, a game that judges me as much as my mother does!" - Gaming Expert "Who knew X's and O's could be so sassy?" - Professional Player "Better than my dating life!" - Anonymous

+Made with 💻 and questionable life choices.
+(No X's or O's were harmed in the making of this game)